LGyorgy/LGyorgy/README.md

 ### Hi there 👋

 My name is László György.
-I'm a full-stack developer student and an ethusiastic problem solver from Hungary.
+I'm a full-stack developer student and an enthusiastic problem solver from Hungary.
 Look around in my repos, and feel free to contact me if you have any questions.

 ## 🔧 Technologies I'm familiar with